 Positive comments and suggestions for improvement are always welcome.
-We have a suggestions box in Wylam and Prudhoe.
+We have a suggestions box in Prudhoe.
 If you wish to make a comment please ask the receptionist for a form and an envelope.

 We regularly review all comments at full team meetings as well as doing twice yearly patient satisfaction questionnaires.

 We then produce feedback notices for patients at both surgeries.